lazy-ocean/lazy-ocean/_posts/bits-jan-25.md

 ## Books {#books}

-**<a href="https://en.wikipedia.org/wiki/The_Sun_Also_Rises" target="_blank">The Sun Also Rises by Ernest Hemingway</a>**: I read Hemingway as part of a school curriculum I felt that Hemingway was like "everyone drinking heavily and nothing ever happens".
+**<a href="https://en.wikipedia.org/wiki/The_Sun_Also_Rises" target="_blank">The Sun Also Rises by Ernest Hemingway</a>**: when I read Hemingway as part of a school curriculum I felt that Hemingway was like "everyone drinking heavily and nothing ever happens".
 Well, I am happy to report that literally nothing has changed during those 15 years, BUT now I feel I understand that lost generation a little better.
 I actually kinda liked it: with all the empty conversations and everyone's emotional bankruptcy, it felt like a real slice of life rather than literature (read: imaginative people/situations).

 **<a href="https://en.wikipedia.org/wiki/The_Library_at_Mount_Char" target="_blank">The Library at Mount Char by Scott Hawkins</a>**: or the past year or so, I've had an idea in my head for a book (which I'll obviously never write) where something really weird (like a unique superpower, a weird dystopian world order, or a new force of nature, literally anything if it's weird enough) is presented to the reader as a matter of fact, without explanation, to create that "wait what? did I miss something earlier?" feeling.
 This book came dangerously close to that.
 But the rules are somehow explained at the end, so... no?